As has been the case since Apple ditched the 17-inch MacBook Pro back in 2012, there are two sizes of MacBook Pro. The

 The bump to quad-cores for the 2018 13in MacBook Pro means we are more comfortable with that machine's pro status, it is disappointing that while the 15-inch models have quad-core i7 processors, the 13-inch models still have only dual-core processors i5.
 This is the reason why we advise that the 13-inch MacBook Pro isn’t really a pro machine.

 The differences continue when you look at the graphics offerings from both sizes of MacBook Pro.

-The 13-inch models offer graphics cards that are integrated on the processor, while the 15-inch MacBook Pro features discreet graphics.
+The 13-inch models offer graphics cards that are integrated on the processor, while the 15-inch MacBook Pro features discrete graphics.

-One of the key differences between integrated and discreet (or dedicated) graphics is that integrated graphics don’t have their own RAM and that will matter if you are doing something graphically intense, like rendering something in 3D, or playing a graphically intensive game.
+One of the key differences between integrated and discrete (or dedicated) graphics is that integrated graphics don’t have their own RAM and that will matter if you are doing something graphically intense, like rendering something in 3D, or playing a graphically intensive game.

 That doesn’t mean that integrated graphics don’t have their advantages.
-They require less power, so battery life might be better, for example, and they are cheaper than a discreet card, so, in theory, should allow Apple to sell those models for less, and indeed it does: there is a difference of £400 between the top of the line 13-inch model and the entry-level 15-inch MacBook Pro (excluding the 2015 model that’s still sold).
+They require less power, so battery life might be better, for example, and they are cheaper than a discrete card, so, in theory, should allow Apple to sell those models for less, and indeed it does: there is a difference of £400 between the top of the line 13-inch model and the entry-level 15-inch MacBook Pro (excluding the 2015 model that’s still sold).
 We’ll look in a bit more detail at the price later on.

-However, the lack of discreet graphics means that the 13-inch MacBook Pro really doesn’t deserve to be called a Pro machine - assuming of course that the pros you are thinking of are creative pros.
+However, the lack of discrete graphics means that the 13-inch MacBook Pro really doesn’t deserve to be called a Pro machine - assuming of course that the pros you are thinking of are creative pros.
 If you are just a professional, looking for a machine to create spreadsheets, presentations and emails on.